 In today’s business environment, data plays an integral role in improving decision making, efficiency and productivity.
 Organizations need to ensure their IT infrastructure won’t be compromised in the event of an unplanned outage.
-However, many businesses lack the internal expertise to implement their own disaster recovery solution or don’t want to invest significant resources in a secondary site.
+However, many businesses lack the internal expertise to implement their own disaster recovery solutions or don’t want to invest significant resources in a secondary site.

 But even without internal resources, organizations can’t afford to ignore disaster recovery.
 According to research firm IDC, the amount of data generated globally will grow to 100 zettabytes (or one trillion gigabytes) by 2023.
 And much of that data will need to be protected.
 Yet a 2018 IDC study, found that as many as 50 percent of organizations could not survive a disaster event as a result of improper data protection and offsite staging, inadequate disaster recovery testing, or a lack of disaster recovery processes.